OH & Wellbeing Awards 2019

 Roll up, roll up – Occupational Health & Wellbeing is re-establishing its prestigious industry awards.

-The Occupational Health & Wellbeing Awards will be a chance to celebrate your team and showcase your successes – as well as have your team and work profiled within the pages of Occupational Health & Wellbeing and online on the OH&W pages of personneltoday.com.
+The Occupational Health & Wellbeing Awards are a chance to celebrate your team and showcase your successes – as well as have your team and work profiled within the pages of Occupational Health & Wellbeing and online on the OH&W pages of personneltoday.com.

-Entries are now open.
-Don’t delay – as the closing date for submissions will be Tuesday 16 July.
+Entries are now closed.
+The closing date for submissions was Tuesday 16 July.

 The categories for the 2019 Occupational Health & Wellbeing Awards are as follows: